aammd/UBCadv-r/04_Environments/Environments_Kim.md

 ### Discussion Notes

+Question for the group - if you assign something to an object, and then in a new environment you reassign it as something new, then you remove it just from that env., does it go back to your first value or is it now NULL?

+What about the case we had last week with c (concatenate) and c as an object.
+Which one does where find, or how do I direct where to the one I want to find?

+**NB The enclosing environment determines how the function finds values; the binding environments determine how we find the function.**

+**COOL! delayed binding and active binding with `%<d-%` and `%<a-%` respectively, e.g. `x %<a-% runif(1)`**

 ***

 ### Quiz

 1. List three ways that an environment is different to a list.

+	**I thought he gave 4: every object has a unique name, objects aren't ordere w/in an env., every env. has a parent (except empty), and env.s have reference semantics**

 1. What is the parent of the global environment?
 What is the only environment that doesn't have a parent?

+    **the last package that you attached with `require()` or `library()` is the parent of the global env. and empty is the only env. w/out a parent**

 1. What is the enclosing environment of a function?
 Why is it important?

+    **it is the env. in which a function was created, and is important because every function has 1 and only 1 - or is it important because it is used for lexical scoping?
+     Probably the latter.**

 1. How do you determine the environment from which a function was called?

+	**parent.frame()  This function returns the environment where the function was called.
+	We can also use this function to look up the value of names in that environment.
+	  N.B.
+Looking up variables in the calling environment rather than in the enclosing environment is called dynamic scoping.**

 1. How are `<-` and `<<-` different?
+	**assign an object in the current environment versus globally assign an object so that it is accessible everywhere (or before globally assigning, will search to see if that object already exists and reassign it as thus.
+BUT does that still make it globally available or not?**

 ### Exercices 1

 1. List three ways in which an environment differs from a list.

+	**Same as quiz question 1: I thought he gave 4: every object has a unique name, objects aren't ordere w/in an env., every env. has a parent (except empty), and env.s have reference semantics**

 1. If you don't supply an explicit environment, where do `ls()` and `rm()` look?
 Where does `<-` make bindings?

+    **In the global environment or the current environment?**

 1. Using `parent.env()` and a loop (or a recursive function), verify that the ancestors of `globalenv()` include `baseenv()` and `emptyenv()`.
 Use the same basic idea to implement your own version of `search()`.

+    **haven't tried this**

 ### Exercices 2

+**I don't have time to write all these functions, still useful to learn what he's discussing about environments.**

 1. Modify `where()` to find all environments that contain a binding for `name`.